fleetwoodmac/FUSEless-Mount-macOS/README.md

 For Borg, see their docs for `borg mount` [here](https://borgbackup.readthedocs.io/en/stable/usage/mount.html).

 ### Manually Mounting
 If you choose not to make a mount script, you can just mount via command line as you normally would.
 While the VM is running, in a terminal window, run `limactl shell name-here`.
 This will open terminal instance inside the VM where you can run commands.
-See the docs linked above. **Make sure to run all commands as sudo, or you may get permissions errors.**
+See the docs linked above. **Make sure to run all commands as sudo, or you may get permissions errors.** To exit the ssh instance, just run `exit`.

 # Part 3) Browsing Backups, Previewing files in the backup, Copying files to the host